Rediscovery of Sargon II: Rediscovery of Dur-Sharrukin

 Mesopotamia was long ignored by western archaeologists.
 Unlike other ancient civilizations, Assyria and other Mesopotamian civilizations left no magnificent ruins above ground; all that remained to see were huge grass-covered mounds in the plains which travellers at times believed to simply be natural features of the landscape.
 Such scant remains did not fit well with the European idea of ancient great cities, with stone columns and great sculptures like those of Greece and Persia.
 In the early 19th century, European explorers and archaeologists first began to investigate the ancient mounds, though early archaeologists were chiefly interested in confirming Biblical truth through their excavations rather than spending time on new interpretations of the evidence they discovered.
-The early excavations were in large part inspired by archaeologcial finds of the British business agent Claudius Rich at the site of Nineveh in 1820.
+The early excavations were in large part inspired by archaeological finds of the British business agent Claudius Rich at the site of Nineveh in 1820.
 After Rich's findings, Julius von Mohl, secretary of the French Société Asiatique, persuaded the French authorities to create the position of a French consul in Mosul, and to start excavations at Nineveh.
 The first consul to be appointed was Paul-Émile Botta in 1841.

 Using funds secured by Mohl, Botta conducted extensive excavations at Nineveh.
 Because the ruins of the ancient city were hidden very deep below layers upon layers of later settlement and agricultural activities, Botta never reached them.
 At the same time as the excavation project at Nineveh failed to conjure up anything of note, the ruins of Dur-Sharrukin were rediscovered by chance.
 After Botta heard from the locals in 1843 that some finds had been made at the village of Khorsabad, 20 kilometers to the northeast, Botta transferred his efforts there.
 Through excavations headed by Botta and his associate Victor Place, the ruins of Sargon's ancient palace were quickly discovered.
 Botta did not know what he had found given that cuneiform had not yet been decoded, and simply referred to the site as a "monument" in his writings.
 The great works of art found at Dur-Sharrukin included great reliefs and stone lamassus.
 The discovery was swiftly communicated in scholarly circles by Mohl in Paris.
 In 1847, the first ever exhibition on Assyrian sculptures was held in the Louvre, composed of finds from Sargon's palace.
 After returning to Europe in the late 1840s, Botta compiled an elaborate report on the findings, complete with numerous drawings of the reliefs made by the artist Eugène Flandin.
 The report, published in 1849, showcased the majesty of Assyrian art and architecture and garnered exceptional interest.
 Under Botta and Place, virtually the entire palace was excavated, as were portions of the surrounding town.